1JCasimiro/Driver-Switch/README.md

 # Driver-Switch

+Have you ever wondered why you can't use two different brands of drawing tablets on the same computer(Windows)?
+The reason is because they both use the same file to save your drivers configuration.

+This program makes it simple to change your tablet drivers, everytime you switch tablet brands.

 THIS SOFTWARE DOES NOT WORK WITHOUT SETTING IT UP FIRST

-This program makes it simple to change your tablet drivers, everytime you switch tablet brands.

 HOW TO SETUP

 Everytime that you install a new brand driver, it overrides the wintab32.dll file in the System32 folder.